gaoag/a-house-divided/README.md

 This is an attempt to understand how senators vote with/against party lines, identify what issues and bills tend to be the most polarizing, and explore applications of SVD/PCA, projections, and more.
 I don't know why our nation and our legislatures are so divided.
 I'm not sure where data science fits in amidst this complex political, social, and economic landscape.
 But I want to understand it somehow, and that starts with experimentation - even if it may not lead anywhere!

 ## What's in the repo:
-1. An iPython notebook describing the data acquisition and preprocessing steps
+1. An iPython notebook describing the data acquisition, preprocessing, and cleaning.
 2. Preprocessed data for analysis
 3. Another iPython notebook containing the analysis itself
 4. This readme, for a high-level summary of the project